 Beginning in fall 2022, all faculty members assigned to teach distance education courses shall be required to meet the two online certification requirements described below.
 Those who complete the required district training and certification form will be certified to teach online.

 District Provided Training: Complete a district approved training by the start of the fall 2022 semester covering: the Federal Education Rights and Privacy Act (“FERPA”), copyright, and accessibility standards.
-The training shall be available to faculty without charge, as self-paced online, by the start of the fall 2021 semester, as follows:
+The training shall be available to faculty without charge, as self-paced online as follows:

 Initial training: The initial certification training shall be no longer than three (3) hours for all required content.